chris-allanson/CADS-ProjectTeam/README.md

 `/*---END CODE---*/`<br/>

 By the way, here is the cheatsheet to markup / markdown GitHub entries the way professional programmers and GitHub contributors typically follow.
 URL: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

+Have updated the Main() method for console logging, which will be part of the debugging routine for our game in Unity.
+Have also assigned individual and group names to the tasks in the Kanban Trello board for each activity card.
+Following up on C#, the `Main()` method is the gateway for console applications.
+The `Main()` method will hold the console executable code that will run within the curly braces.
+We might use this in Unity for basic game scripting and logging during testing and debugging.
+In addition, we will be discussing and further refining our concept of space invaders meets rhythm game in our next meeting this week.
+Trello Kanban board fully operational and awaiting to-do list completion for more immediate tasks.
+The Kanban board has now also been updated with tasks assigned to individuals and groups within our team.